Professor Hope Jahren is an American geochemist, geobiologist and best-selling author.

 Identifying a connection between basic research into soil, plants and seeds and population health issues associated with excessive calorie and sugar consumption (obesity, type II diabetes, heart disease, cancer) is a clear example of not just the value of, but the necessity for, trans-disciplinary research.

 Jahren’s work, as well as predicting the environmental impact of heavily fertilized, unsustainable crops on our food supply into the future, can give us an objective measure of how much sugar is actually consumed by a population, informing people and policy to improve health.

-Professor Wilkinson will be speaking at all Gala Dinners across the country and at the National Press Club of Australia.
+Professor Jahren will speak at Gala Dinners across the country and at the National Press Club of Australia.

 The Australian Society for Medical Research (ASMR) is committed to fostering excellence in health and medical research and promoting community understanding and support for the sector.
 Health and medical research includes efforts that focus on new modes of disease prevention, as well as making advances in understanding the biological basis of disease and the development and testing of new treatments for disease.
 The ASMR Queensland Awards for Health & Medical Research are an initiative of the ASMR and are made annually to recognise the outstanding efforts and contributions of Queensland researchers.

 Clinical Researcher Award

 Finalist Presentations will be held on May 25th at Translational Research Institute